miso stewed short-ribs French-dip sandwich

 - Freshly ground black pepper

-- Cover the pot and simmer on low heat or in a preheated 320F/160C oven, for 2~3 hours until the beef is tender, and the liquid has reduced by about 1/3.
+- Cover the pot and simmer on low heat or in a preheated 300F/150C oven, for 3 hours until the beef is fork-tender, and the liquid has reduced by about 1/3.
 You should stir more frequently if cooking on stove-top to prevent burning on the bottom.

 - Carefully remove all the beef from the stew, then strain the liquid through a very fine sieve (miso pastes are grainy so it must be strained).
 Press on the solids to extract all liquid, then discard the solids, then return the beef back in the sauce.
-Taste the soup, and if too salty, add a bit more beef stock.
-If too bland, simmer to reduce it further.
-This can be made the day before.
+I highly recommend making this the day ahead.
+It only gets better as it sits.